By Michael Orth

-Michael Orth is a recent graduate of Cal Poly, SLO with an M.A. in History and the 2012 Jim and Sue Higman Intern at the Santa Barbara Trust for Historic Preservation.
+Michael Orth is a recent graduate of Cal Poly, SLO with an M.A. in History and research intern at the Santa Barbara Trust for Historic Preservation.